Terazol 3 suppositories

 - An extra patient leaflet is available with Terazol 3 suppositories.
 Talk to your pharmacist if you have questions about this information.

-- Terazol 3 suppositories is for vaginal use only.
+- Terazol 3 suppositories are for vaginal use only.

 - Filling the applicator - Break off suppository from the plastic strip.
 Pull the plastic completely apart at the notched end.
 Place the flat end of the suppository into the open end of the applicator.